Chaoses-Ib/FormalLanguages/Program/Identifiers/Mangling.md

 [Anyone use "pretty" name mangling in their language implementation? : r/ProgrammingLanguages](https://www.reddit.com/r/ProgrammingLanguages/comments/12m738n/anyone_use_pretty_name_mangling_in_their_language/)

 ## Mangling
+C++:
+- Compiling

+  If mangled name -> symbol name is lossy, at least some symbol names cannot be mangled without context information.

 Rust:
 - [What about manually mangling rust symbols (NOT demangling) : r/rust](https://www.reddit.com/r/rust/comments/1ay6bop/what_about_manually_mangling_rust_symbols_not/)